cmashamolcm/learn_react/JS_NOTES.md

     }

     ```
     - let cannot be redeclared in same scope.But var can.
+So, if redeclaration is not required, we can use `let` instead of `var`
         `let x = 10; let x = 20;` inside same block is error.
     - let has immediate block scope  `let x = 10; {let x = 20;}` is ok since its different scope.
     - let must declare before use.
 Else ReferenceError comes.